 Once at Arlington, the enslaved people constructed log cabins for their homes and began work on the main house.
 Using the red clay soil from the property and shells from the Potomac river, they made the bricks and stucco used in the walls and exterior of the house.
 The enslaved people also harvested timber from the Arlington forest, which was used for the interior flooring and supports.
 Day to day, the enslaved people were responsible for keeping up the house and laboring on the plantation, working to harvest corn and wheat which was sold at a market in the city of Washington.

-Some slaves had very close relationships with the Lee and Custis members, though these relationships were very much governed by the racial hierarchy which existed between the slaves and slaveholders.
+Some enslaved people had very close relationships with the Lee and Custis members, though these relationships were very much governed by the racial hierarchy which existed between the enslaved and slaveholders.
 Mr. Custis relied heavily on his carriage driver, Daniel Dotson, and Mrs. Lee had a very personal relationship with the head housekeeper, Selina Gray.
 As Mary's arthritis increasingly restricted her activities through the years, she depended on Selina for assistance with basic tasks.
 A reflection of their relationship, Mrs. Lee entrusted Selina with the keys to the plantation at the time of the Lees' evacuation from Arlington in May 1861.

 There is evidence that some enslaved people at Arlington had opportunities which were not widely afforded to enslaved people elsewhere.
 Mrs. Custis, a devout Episcopalian, tutored enslaved people in basic reading and writing so that each could read the Bible.
 Mrs. Lee and her daughters continued this practice even though Virginia law prohibited the education of enslaved people by the 1840s.
 Mrs. Custis also persuaded her husband to free several women and children.